bitovi/academy/src/react/10-context-hooks.md

 ### Writing a Provider

 The provider component is exposed by the context.
 It is always accessible via `ContextName.Provider` and requires a single prop named `value`.
-This prop will be the value which provided to all of its **Consumers**.
+This prop will be provided to all of its **Consumers**.

 Any components we render inside of the provider will be able to access the information in the `value` prop, no matter how deeply nested they are in the component tree.
 This eliminates the need for prop drilling where a single prop would need to be passed down through multiple components.